adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 Now we have a different slope and intercept for each case of the `Student` variable, Figure \@ref(fig:scat306-fig).
 Thus there is a synergy or interaction between these variables.
 The student status changes the impact of `Income` on `Balance`.
 If you are a student, then for every increase in income of 1 the balance increase by 4.219 on average.
 If you are not a student, every increase in income of 1 increases the average balance by 6.2182.

 Furthermore, if you suspect that perhaps a curved relationship exists between two variables, we could include a higher order term.
 As an example, let's add a quadratic term for `Income` to our model (without the interaction).
 To do this in `R`, we need to wrap the higher order term in `I()`.
-If we include a higher order term, we usually want to include the lower order terms as well, in Math 378 you will make the decision on what to include using predictive performance.
+If we include a higher order term, we usually want to include the lower order terms as well; a better approach is to make the decision on what to include using predictive performance.

 ```r